Ex-banker and leftist Correa ally vie in Ecuador election

 There have been no polls on a hypothetical second round, but many analysts expect Moreno to be defeated, marking an end to a 10-year rule of Correa's Country Alliance party.

-"A Viteri or Lasso victory would be similarly market-friendly and would include both efforts to attract (Foreign Direct Investment) and an IMF program," consultancy Eurasia said in a note to clients, referring to the International Monetary Fund.
+"A Viteri or Lasso victory would be similarly market-friendly and would include both efforts to attract (Foreign Direct Investment) and an IMF program," consultancy Eurasia said in a note to clients.

 Still, the new president will face high expectations for economic improvements in the midst of low oil prices, a steep fiscal deficit, and onerous debts to top financier China.

 The next presidential term starts on May 24 and lasts four years.
-Correa plans to move to Belgium with his Belgian wife after leaving office.

-Writing by Alexandra Ulmer; Editing by Lisa Von Ahn and Richard Chang
+(Writing by Alexandra Ulmer; Editing by Andrew Cawthorne and Lisa Von Ahn)